MosesSupposes/Purescript-By-Example/README.md

 ## About the Book

-PureScript is a small strongly, statically typed programming language with expressive types, written in and inspired by Haskell, and compiling to Javascript.
+PureScript is a small, strongly, statically typed programming language with expressive types, written in and inspired by Haskell, and compiling to Javascript.

 Functional programming in JavaScript has seen quite a lot of popularity recently, but large-scale application development is hindered by the lack of a disciplined environment in which to write code.
 PureScript aims to solve that problem by bringing the power of strongly-typed functional programming to the world of JavaScript development.